-The Fund Manager minimises the currency risk of the Fund's C series against the target currency by means of foreign exchange futures allocated only to this series (for the CZK-denominated series, this means CZK/USD hedging transactions).
+The Fund Manager minimises the currency risk of the Fund's C and CI series against the target currency by means of foreign exchange futures allocated only to these series (for a CZK-denominated series, this means CZK/USD hedging transactions).
 The gain or loss on the concluded futures transaction on a given day, adjusted by the gain or loss of the previous day, is a part of the net asset value on the given day of the series to be hedged.
-The Fund Manager aims to keep the hedge ratio as a proportion of the asset value of the given series at between 90% and 110%, which is classified as an effective hedge.

-- (1) If the UCITS manager also wishes to enter into derivative transactions for the UCITS it manages, the UCITS manager must have in place a risk management process that allows it to monitor and measure the risk of the positions in the derivative transactions and its contribution to the overall risk of the UCITS at any time; and use a procedure to accurately and independently measure the value of OTC derivatives. - (2) The UCITS fund manager shall regularly provide the Inspectorate with information on the types of derivatives, the risks, the quantitative limits, and the methods chosen to estimate the risks associated with the derivative transactions for each UCITS it manages.
+- (1) The Fund Manager minimises the currency risk of the Fund's C and CI series against the target currency by means of foreign exchange futures allocated only to these series (for a CZK-denominated series, this means CZK/USD hedging transactions).
+The gain or loss on the concluded futures transaction on a given day, adjusted by the gain or loss of the previous day, is a part of the net asset value on the given day of the series to be hedged.
+If the UCITS manager also wishes to enter into derivative transactions for the UCITS it manages, the UCITS manager must have in place a risk management process that allows it to monitor and measure the risk of the positions in the derivative transactions and its contribution to the overall risk of the UCITS at any time; and use a procedure to accurately and independently measure the value of OTC derivatives. - (2) The UCITS fund manager shall regularly provide the Inspectorate with information on the types of derivatives, the risks, the quantitative limits, and the methods chosen to estimate the risks associated with the derivative transactions for each UCITS it manages.
 The Inspectorate shall make this information available to the European Systemic Risk Board and the European Securities and Markets Authority in aggregate form. - (3) In order to manage the portfolio efficiently, the UCITS may subject to the conditions and limits set by the Inspectorate use techniques and instruments relating to transferable securities and money market instruments.
 The condition for concluding derivative transactions is that they serve the purpose of efficient portfolio management.
 The use of derivatives shall not infringe the investment rules and limits laid down in this Regulation or in the UCITS management rules. - (4) The total (net) exposure of the UCITS to derivative transactions may not exceed the net asset value of the UCITS.
 The calculation of the exposure shall take into account the current market value of the underlying assets, the risk of the other party to the transaction (counterparty risk), the expected future market movements and the time available to close the transactions. - (5) The UCITS's exposure to each of the assets underlying the derivative transactions, taking into account the netted risk exposure to derivatives for that asset, shall not exceed the investment limits set out in this Regulation for that asset.
 For the purposes of this rule, index-linked derivatives need not be taken into account, but it should be taken into account if a transferable security or money market instrument contains a derivative asset.